-In a distal extension partial denture, denture bases other than those in tooth-supported modifications must contribute to the support of the denture.
+In a distal extension partial denture, denture bases that are not in tooth-supported modifications must contribute to the support of the denture.
 Such support is critical to the goal of minimizing functional movement and improving stability of the prosthesis.
 Although the abutment teeth provide support for the distal extension base, as the distance from the abutment increases, support from the underlying ridge tissues becomes increasingly important.
 Maximum support from the residual ridge may be obtained by using broad, accurate denture bases, which spread the occlusal load equitably over the entire area available for such support.
-The space available for a denture base is determined by the structures surrounding the space and by their movement during function.
-Maximum support for the denture base therefore can be accomplished only by using knowledge of the limiting anatomic structures and of the histologic nature of the basal seat areas, accuracy of the impression, and accuracy of the denture base (Figure 9-2).
-The first two of these support features relate to the gross size and cellular characteristics of the residual ridge tissues.
-These are highly variable between patients, and consequently not all residual ridges can provide the same quality of support.
-Therefore the ability to control functional displacement of the distal extension base is a determination that is unique for individual patients.
+The space available for a denture base is determined by the structures

 FIGURE 9-2 Maxillary and mandibular distal extension removable partial dentures with resin denture bases.
 Bases are extended buccally within the physiologic tolerance of border structures.
-A, Maxillary denture bases cover both the maxillary tuberosities, extend into the pterygomaxillary notches, and provide for adaptation along the posterior border, taking care not to extend beyond the soft palatal flexure.
+A, Maxillary denture bases cover both the maxillary tuberosities, extend into the pterygomaxillary notches and provide for adaptation along the posterior border, taking care not to extend beyond the soft palatal flexure.
 B, Mandibular bilateral distal extension removable partial denture bases cover the retromolar pads and extend into the retromylohyoid fossae.
 The impression procedure used established buccal shelves as primary stress-bearing areas of basal seats.